-Best shoes for nurses
+Best overall shoes for nurses, according to nurses

 The Brooks Levitate series are running sneakers, so they are designed with a runner's comfort in mind.
 They feature a removable cushioned footbed that provides support and also aids in shock absorption.